ShaheenHossain/eagle-12.1/doc/webservices/iap.rst

-Though that is not *required*, since ``iap`` provides both a client helper for JSON-RPC2_ calls (:func:`~eagle.addons.iap.jsonrpc`) and a service helper for transactions (:class:`~eagle.addons.iap.models.iap.charge`) we will also be implementing the service side as an Eagle ERP module:
+Though that is not *required*, since ``iap`` provides both a client helper for JSON-RPC2_ calls (:func:`~eagle.addons.iap.jsonrpc`) and a service helper for transactions (:class:`~eagle.addons.iap.models.iap.charge`) we will also be implementing the service side as an Eagle module:

 .. patch::